nickyiliwang0000/h/applied-javascript/when-ajax-goes-wrong.md

 - `console.table`: Will print an array or object formatted as a table.
 This can be useful when trying to parse through large objects or arrays.
 - `console.group` and `console.groupEnd`: These two methods should be used together.
 They will group any console statement between them together.
 This can allow you to hide/show certain groups of console statements for less visual clutter
 - `console.trace`: This prints what is called a *stack trace*.
 This is basically a timeline of all the functions that were called until you got to the function you are currently in.
-This can be useful in code bases you are not familiar with to understand what functions are calling what other functions.
+This can be useful in codebases you are not familiar with to understand what functions are calling what other functions.
 - `console.dir`: Calling this with a DOM node will result in the dom node being printed as an object instead of as the markup.
-This can make looking through properties of a DOM node easier.
+This can make looking through the properties of a DOM node easier.

 ### Debugging in the browser
 The Browser Dev Tools have a whole set of aids that can assist in the debugging process.
 To find these tools, do the following: